College Internship Program

 The ADL New York/New Jersey Region’s Internship Program provides professional development training for college and graduate school students seeking real-life experience in the non-profit sector.
-It is an unpaid internship with the opportunity to receive college credit and/or community service credit.
+It is an paid internship with the opportunity to receive college credit and/or community service credit.

 At this time we are currently only accepting applications for Education Interns.

 Regional Operations Internship: